 Virunum was situated on the main route from the Adriatic Sea to the Danube, with branches going west via Teurnia and Aguntum to the Via Claudia Augusta in Raetia and east to Celeia, connecting Virunum with Pannonia Superior and the Amber Road.
 Its proximity to the Noric iron mines ensured favourable conditions for the town’s growth.
 The city itself covered around one square kilometre and was developed following the rectangular cardo-decumanus system.
 It was the largest town in Noricum, with large building complexes, including a Forum (ca. 120 x 95.5 m) opening on the Capitolium located on an artificially created terrace.

-The baths-quarter was erected about the middle of the 1st century AD, in connection with the laying-out of the town under Claudius.
+The baths-quarter was erected about the middle of the 1st century AD in connection with the laying-out of the town under Claudius.
 Most of the remaining buildings were completed shortly after the foundation of the municipium by Hadrian (with a terminus post quem of AD 131), including the theatre and the amphitheatre, constructed on an artificial terrace on the eastern edge of the city between the forum and governor’s palace.
-At the north edge of the town, a small Sanctuary of Jupiter Dolichenus has also been excavated.
+A small Sanctuary of Jupiter Dolichenus has also been excavated at the north edge of the town.

 During excavations of the theatre in 1931, archaeologists unearthed a slightly damaged portrait head of Hadrian and fragments with drapery folds.
 It comes from a life-size statue of the emperor made of Italian marble that adorned the stage building.
 The ground plan of the theatre is known from the excavations by R. Egger in the years 1926 to 1930.
 The semicircle orchestra was approximately 35 m wide.
 In front of it was the stage area measuring 5.8 x 35.2m.
 The scaenae frons (stage building) provided access through three gates to a 4.5 m wide hall adjoined by a wide terrace to the west.
 About 3 m wide entrances led to the orchestra on both sides.

-In the Hadrianic era, there was a workshop at Virunum that produced sculptures well above the average Roman provincial standard.
-The most famous stonemason was an Italian sculptor, the so-called ‘Virunum master‘, whose fine marbles sculptures decorated the baths at Virunum.
+In the Hadrianic era, a workshop at Virunum produced sculptures well above the average Roman provincial standard.
+The most famous stonemason was an Italian sculptor, the so-called ‘Virunum master‘, whose fine marble sculptures decorated the baths at Virunum.
 He created one of Noricum’s finest sculptures, the Dying Amazon statue, now in Vienna.
 Other sculptures in the Virunum baths include marble statues of Apollo, Isis Noreia, Mars, Mercury, Bacchus and Venus.

 At some stage, possibly during his inspection tour of the province, Hadrian granted municipal status to the civilian settlements of Cetium and Ovilava, renaming them municipium Aelium Cetium and municipium Aelium Ovilava.
 Thus the inhabitants of those communities acquired full Roman citizenship from Hadrian.

 Aelium Ovilava was elevated to the rank of a colonia under Caracalla and was renamed Colonia Aurelia Antoniana Ovilabis.
-Caracalla probably fortified the town when it was threatened by German tribes.
+Caracalla probably fortified the town when German tribes threatened it.
 At this time, the city had around 18,000 inhabitants.
 The finds from Ovilava are mainly in the Städtisches Museum in Wels.
 One of the most important finds from Roman times is the bronze statuette of Venus found in a field in Gunskirchen in 1917.
 A 1.25 m tall cast stands in the city centre of Wels.

 Coins of Hadrian’s adventus (arrival) in Noricum were later issued to celebrate the emperor’s presence in the province.
-They show him being greeted by a sacrificing personified figure of Noricum in a short tunic and cloak and her hair knotted and carrying a vexillum.
+They show him being greeted by a sacrificing personified figure of Noricum in a short tunic and cloak and carrying a vexillum.

 Ferrum Noricum (Noric steel), valued for its quality, has been mentioned in Latin and Greek literary sources since the end of the 1st century BC.
 The Roman poet Ovid (Ovid.
 Met.
 14-712) expressed the proverbial hardness of Noric steel “…harder than iron, tempered in the Noric forge…” while Horace (Odes, i.
 16.9) favourably mentioned the swords made of it.
 Hadrian recognised the value of the Norican mining industry and had a coin minted with the legend met(alla) Nor(ica).
 This was perhaps to celebrate his visit or the discovery of new ores in this region.

 No warfare would affect the Norican frontier zone during the reigns of Hadrian and Antoninus Pius.
-However, the long period of peace would come to an end during the reign of Marcus Aurelius when it suffered from the ravages of the Marcomannic Wars.
+However, the long period of peace would end during the reign of Marcus Aurelius when it suffered from the ravages of the Marcomannic Wars.

 Many archaeological sites lie along the Danube Limes in Austria, with exceptionally well-preserved late Roman frontier monuments.
 Those remains, including towers and gates, are unparalleled in any other portion of the Limes in Europe.